-You will attend College for a 3 hour session each week (6 pm – 9 pm) on Thursdays during term time from September 2016 until Dec 2017.
+You will attend College for a 3 hour session each week (6 pm – 9 pm) on Thursdays during term time from September to until June.
 These sessions will include group delivery and group activities and discussions with 1-1 support also provided.
 You will be assigned a group tutor who will support you in the collation of your written evidence and an assessor who will attend your placement and assess your competence in the workplace.
-It is anticipated that your assessor will conduct a minimum of 3 workplace assessments and that you will also undergo professional discussions with your assessor.
+It is anticipated that your assessor will conduct a minimum of 3 workplace assessments and that you will also undergo professional discussions with your assessor

 Work Placement and Field Trips